-The health system in Sudan is characterised by heavy reliance on charging users at the point of access (private expenditure on health is 79.1 percent), with less use of prepayment system such as health insurance.
-The way the health system is funded, organised, managed and regulated affects health workers' supply, retention, and the performance.
+Health and Pharmacy Systems: The health system in Sudan is characterised by heavy reliance on charging users at the point of access (private expenditure on health is 79.1 percent), with less use of prepayment system such as health insurance.
+The way the health system is funded, organized, managed and regulated affects health workers' supply, retention, and the performance.
 Primary Health Care was adopted as a main strategy for health-care provision in Sudan and new strategies were introduced during the last decade, including:

-- Health area system.
+Health area system.

-- Polio eradication in 1988.
+Polio eradication in 1988.

-- Integrated management of children illness (IMCI) initiative.
+Integrated management of children illness (IMCI) initiative.

-- Rollback malaria strategy.
+Rollback malaria strategy.

-- Basic developmental need approach in 1997.
+Basic developmental need approach in 1997.

-• Safe motherhood, making pregnancy safer initiative, eradication of harmful traditional practices and emergency obstetrics' care programmes.
+Safe motherhood, making pregnancy safer initiative, eradication of harmful traditional practices and emergency obstetrics' care programmes.

-The strategy of price liberalisation and privatisation had been implemented in Sudan over the last decades, and has had a positive result on the government The investment law[18] approved recently has good statements and rules on the above strategy in particular to health and pharmacy areas.
-The privatisation and price liberalisation in healthy fields has to re-structure (but not fully).
+The strategy of price liberalization and privatization had been implemented in Sudan over the last decades, and has had a positive result on the government deficit.
+The investment law^[18] approved recently has good statements and rules on the above strategy in particular to health and pharmacy areas.
+The privatization and price liberalization in healthy fields has to re-structure (but not fully).
 Availability and adequate pharmacy supplies to the major sectors.
 The result is that the present situation of pharmacy services is far better than ten years ago.

-The government of Sudan has a great experience in privatisation of the public institutions, i.e., the Sudanese free zones and markets, Sudan telecommunications (Sudatel) and Sudan airlines.
-These experiences provide good lessons about the efficiency and effectiveness of the privatisation policy.
-Through privatisation, the government is not evading its responsibility of providing health-care to the inhabitants, but merely shifting its role from being a provider to a regulator and standard setter.
-Drug financing was privatised early in 1992.
-Currently, the Federal Ministry of Health (FMOH) has privatised certain non-medical services in hospitals such as catering services, security and cleanings.
+The government of Sudan has a great experience in privatization of the public institutions, i.e., the Sudanese free zones and markets, Sudan telecommunications (Sudatel) and Sudan airlines.
+These experiences provide good lessons about the efficiency and effectiveness of the privatization policy.
+Through privatization, the government is not evading its responsibility of providing health-care to the inhabitants, but merely shifting its role from being a provider to a regulator and standard setter.
+Drug financing was privatized early in 1992.
+Currently, the Federal Ministry of Health (FMOH) has privatized certain non-medical services in hospitals such as catering services, security and cleanings.

-The overall goal of the CMS ownership privatisation is to improve access to essential medicines and other medical supplies in order to improve health status of the inhabitants particularly in far states (e.g., Western and Southern States).
+The overall goal of the CMS ownership privatization is to improve access to essential medicines and other medical supplies in order to improve health status of the inhabitants particularly in far states (e.g., Western and Southern States).